cosmos2718/Kimyubin/index.md

 I am currently a senior undergraduate student in the Department of Physics at Ewha Womans University.
 I am majoring in physics and minoring in mathematics and philosophy.

-My research interests lie in astrophysics, particularly gravitational waves, multi-messenger astronomy, and artificial intelligence.
+My research interests lie in astrophysics, particularly **gravitational waves**, multi-messenger astronomy, and artificial intelligence.
 Recently, I have developed a strong interest in **astroinformatics**—the integration of astronomy and data science to gain new insights from gravitational wave observatory data.

 ---